stefankeys/OtakingHugo/content/lotr.md

 For the character with the coolest character design look no further than the Mouth of Sauron.
 Honestly, he was only there for a few minutes but he told off the good guys for all the good reasons so badly that he had to be killed at once.

 The scenes of Frodo, Sam and Gollum were just too boring.
 I had no choice but to skip them.
 I didn’t really care about the ring and whatever it signified.
 I was more interested in the battles.
 The last battle was really bad.
-I remember it as just a montage of the characters cutting through enemies until the ground under the enemies conveniently gave in (but not where the good guys stood).
+I remember it as just a montypee of the characters cutting through enemies until the ground under the enemies conveniently gave in (but not where the good guys stood).
 Bad as it was, it was also mercifully short.

 The worst, most underwhelming battle came before that, at the city of Minas Tirith.
 It highlighted everything good about the siege combat at the previous battle of Helm’s Deep.
 The CGI (Computer Generated Imagery) has a tendency of looking worse when it is shown where there is a lot of light.
 Those giant elephants in particular looked pretty bad.